vldbss-2023/lab2-build-an-app-with-tidbcloud-dataservice/task1-admin_api/3-implement-dbaas101-create-api/README.md

 The source code is under `dbaas101` folder.

-1. Implement the `CreatTidbCluster` function
+1. Implement the `UpdateTidbCluster` function
-Read the code in `dbaas101/pkg/service/api.go` and implement the `CreateTidbCluster` function.
+Read the code in `dbaas101/pkg/service/api.go` and implement the `UpdateTidbCluster` function.

-You can read the `GetTidbCluster`, `ListTidbCluster` and `DeleteTidbCluster` to learn how to use the `client.Client` to interact with k8s apiserver.
+You can read the `CreateTidbCluster`, `GetTidbCluster`, `ListTidbCluster` and `DeleteTidbCluster` to learn how to use the `client.Client` to interact with k8s apiserver.

 Commit your implementation.